drahosj/308labs/lab-11/lab11.md

 |:--------------|:----|:--------|:---------------|:-----|
 | 0		| 1   | X	| Y		 | Z 	|

 Floppy disks have logical sectors starting at 0.
 This is where you'll find the boot sector.
 The first FAT always starts at logical sector 1, but after that you have to calculate the starting positions using information from the boot sector.
-The formulas for finding the sector numbers for the 2nd FAT, the root directory and the data area are as follows:
+The formulas for finding the sector numbers for the 2nd FAT, the root directory, and the data area are as follows:

-X = 1 + sectors/FAT
+ - X = 1 + sectors/FAT
-Y = X + sectors/FAT
+ - Y = X + sectors/FAT
-Z = Y + _roundup_512(32 * _directoryEntries_) [ have to start at the next open block ]
+ - Z = Y + _roundup_512(32 * _directoryEntries_) [ have to start at the next open block ]

 Note: _roundup_512() rounds up to the next multiple of 512; this is because data must start at an open block.
 The formula in the parentheses is due to the fact that each directory entry takes 32 bytes of space.

 ## Root Directory Layout